Diversity & Inclusion

 Communications, National Security, Cross-Border Transactions, Congressional Investigations, CFIUS

 Ivan A. Schlager is a partner in Skadden’s Washington, D.C. office and head of the firm’s CFIUS practice.
-He represents a diverse group of clients ranging from defense companies, major telecommunication providers, and media and technology companies to private equity firms and companies in the financial services, manufacturing and health care industries.
+He represents a diverse group of clients ranging from defense companies, major telecommunications providers and media and technology companies to private equity firms and companies in the financial services, manufacturing and health care industries.
 Mr. Schlager provides counsel on structuring, negotiating and documenting transactions to address regulatory issues including approval by the Committee on Foreign Investment in the United States (CFIUS).
 He also has assisted in the development of successful regulatory and legislative strategies for a number of major M&A transactions.